FAQ-Frequently Asked Questions

 Where is PDS located?

 The PDS office is close to the post office on the main street in San Anselmo.
 There is usually 2 hour street parking and lots of great shops and restaurants nearby.
-It's in a safe area close to public transportation and walking distance from some of our clients' homes and jobsites.
+It's in a safe area close to public transportation and walking distance from some of our clients' homes and job sites.

-What is your staff to client ratio?
+What is your staff to participant ratio?